cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **Reference**: Unique identifier used to address variable in conditions and expressions.
 Leave blank to generate automatically based on name
 - **Note**: Put your notes here

+## Configure Tags

+To configure variables go to the `Cetmix Tower/Settings` and select the `Tags` menu.
+Click `Create` and put values in the fields:

+- **Name**: Readable name
+- **Reference**: Unique identifier used to address the tag in conditions and expressions.
+Leave this field blank to generate it automatically based on the name
+- **Color**: Select a color for the tag
+- **Servers**: Select the servers associated with the tag.

 ### Variables Applicability

 [Cetmix Tower](https://cetmix.com/tower) supports `jinja2` syntax for variables.
 You can use variables to render: